isaacwilliams/not-good-enough-web/content/episodes/084-how-dare-you-give-us-300.md

 ---
 number: 84
-title: $300 with four zeros
+title: How dare you give us $300?
 date: "2021-08-11"
 description: Pros and cons of chucking a sickie.
 Should the government should pay us $300 or give it to Tabcorp?
 TERF madness is spreading in Australia.
 fileLink: "https://mcdn.podbean.com/mf/web/htremn/84-having-a-yack-002.mp3"